 If you are looking for a job to pay the bills, you aren’t pursuing a career.
 Yes, pursuing a career is a long-term approach and is vastly different from seeking a job.

 When you decide to pursue a career, your demands from a job are different.
-Usually, one looks at the salary and takes the decision based on that.
+Usually, one looks at the salary and decides based on that.
 But when you are pursuing a career, you choose a job based on the work employers will pay you to do.

 When you are simply looking to pay the bills, you are willing to take up a job if it pays well.
 And herein lies the significant difference between job-hunting and pursuing a career!